Ritalin: Introduction

 • Stomach pain

-Long-term users of Ritalin may lead to the following symptoms:
+Long-term use of Ritalin may lead to the following symptoms:

 • Grandiosity (an unrealistic sense of superiority